reekuu/academic-email-checker/README.md

 This repository contains a Python script that checks whether an email address is associated with an academic institution.
 The script prompts users to enter an email address, and it verifies the domain against a list of known academic and public domains.

+To simplify the prototype, CSV files are used instead of tables, but the description of the interaction with the database implies that it will use tables in production.

 ## Algorithm description

 ![algorithm_description](./img/algorithm_description.jpg)